 Air quality management

-Despite considerable improvements in air quality over the last 40 years, air pollution continues to affect human health and our environment.
-The UK Air Quality Strategy sets out the Government’s plans for improving the air we breathe.
-The plans focus on reducing concentrations of seven key pollutants by certain dates, to achieve specific health targets.
-The pollutants and their main sources are;
+Despite considerable improvements in air quality over the last 40 years, air pollution continues to be a significant problem, affecting our health and the environment.
+The key pollutants of concern and their main sources are:

 Air quality management areas

-South Gloucestershire Council previously declared an air quality management area with respect to the annual mean nitrogen dioxide objective 110 metres either side of the M4, M5, M32 and M49 motorways in November 2001.
+South Gloucestershire Council previously declared an air quality management area with respect to the annual average nitrogen dioxide target 110 metres either side of the M4, M5, M32 and M49 motorways in November 2001.
 Following more work, this was revoked in March 2004.

-Over half of all local authorities in England have declared air quality management areas, which locally include central Bristol, central Bath, Saltford and Keynsham.Is there anything wrong with this page?
+Over half of all local authorities in England have declared air quality management areas, which locally include central Bristol, central Bath, Saltford, Keynsham, Temple Cloud and Farrington Gurney.Is there anything wrong with this page?